Anti-Bullying: Change starts with us

-The message here being that it should be a collective responsibility to stop bullying and that change can start as a small step such as supporting someone who is being bullied to not feel alone or to help them feel empowered.
+It is a collective responsibility to stop bullying – change can start as a small step such as supporting someone who is being bullied to not feel alone or to help them feel empowered.

 It can be challenging to know that you have a child that is being bullied or hearing that your child is bullying others, but the fact remains that more than half of all children are involved – either as a perpetrator, victim or witness.